kevlu8/learncpp/README.md

 # learncpp
-Learn the basics of C++ while getting Pull Requests towards Hacktober!
+Learn the basics of C++ while getting Pull Requests towards Hacktoberfest!
 This will only teach the basics of C++, such as variables, types, functions, and operators.

 # Pull Requests